You Need Positioning Before Product-Market Fit

 When you have clear positioning, every experiment becomes more targeted:

-Sales calls -- You know exactly who to call and what to say
+- -->Sales calls — You know exactly who to call and what to say

-Content marketing -- You know what topics matter to your buyer
+- -->Content marketing — You know what topics matter to your buyer

-Product decisions -- You know which features move the needle for your ICP
+- -->Product decisions — You know which features move the needle for your ICP

-Pricing -- You know who you're competing against and what value you deliver
+- -->Pricing — You know who you're competing against and what value you deliver

 Start Ugly, Iterate Fast

-Your first positioning won't be perfect.
-That's fine.
-Write a one-page positioning doc, test it in 10 sales conversations, and refine.
 The goal isn't perfection — it's a hypothesis you can validate.

 The founders who nail PMF fastest aren't the ones with the best product.
 They're the ones who can articulate who they're for and why it matters — clearly and consistently.